Vikyath-N/AVAT/README.md

-# Web Scraping and Text Extraction
+# Autonomous Vehicle Accident Tracking

 This project demonstrates web scraping and text extraction from a webpage using Python.
 It fetches data from the California Department of Motor Vehicles (DMV) website, extracts specific text patterns, and calculates the frequency of autonomous vehicle accidents by company.